blaisep/realworld/README.md

 ## About example: Django persistence

 If you fit either of these descriptions, this example is for you:
-    A) the dev who wants to write an app using Tahoe for persistence.
+    - the dev who wants to write an app using Tahoe for persistence.
-    B) the dev who wants to see how an existing app uses Tahoe for persistence.
+    - the dev who wants to see how an existing app uses Tahoe for persistence.

 ## About the client, a Django app